lacounty-isab/cjissdk/readme.md

 ## Key Generation

 See the [Key Generation Section](keys/readme.md) for the available sample keys and how to generate your own keys.
-If you do opt to generate your own keys (recommended), be sure to update the filenames used by the sample code for your platform.
-Filenames used by the sample code are defined near the top of each file so they may be easily modified.
+The samples keys are provided only to show you what typical values look like.
+Do not use them for your own applications.

+Ideally, the key values are provided through environment variables.

 ## JWT Generation